Pointwise convergence of bilinear polynomial averages over the primes: Introduction

 where $Q$ is a parameter of similar size to $w$, and $c_q$ is a Ramanujan sum; roughly speaking, this approximant is the main term in the Fourier restriction of the von Mangoldt function to major arcs.
 By using the analysis of the little Gowers uniformity norms of Type I sums from \cite{mat1}, we are able to show that $\Lambda_{\Cramer, w}$ is close in these norms to $\Lambda_{\HB,w}$, and then by the theory from \cite{joni} (and a dyadic decomposition), one can replace the former by the latter, at least for the purposes of proving an ``$\ell^\infty$'' Peluse--Prendiville inverse theorem for weighted averages.
 As in \cite{KMT0}, it is also necessary to obtain a more delicate ``$\ell^2$'' inverse theorem, which requires a weighted version of the $\ell^p$ improving inequality from \cite{koselacey}, but this can be achieved by a variant of the arguments just presented.

 \begin{remark} The proof of Theorem~\ref{main-thm} quickly yields a version of Peluse's inverse theorem~\cite[Theorem 3.3]{Peluse} with prime weights.
-This was not needed for proving Theorem~\ref{main-thm} (what we did need was in essence a version with the weight function $\Lambda_N$; see Proposition~\ref{lip-wt}), but we believe such a result may be of independent interest, so we record it as Theorem~\ref{peluse-thm}. \end{remark}
+This was not needed for proving Theorem~\ref{main-thm} (what we did need was in essence a version with the weight function $\Lambda_N$; see Proposition~\ref{lip-wt}), but we believe such a result may be of independent interest, so we record it as Theorem~\ref{peluse-thm}.
+Some combinatorial applications of this result will be investigated in a future work. \end{remark}

+\begin{remark} We expect the methods of this paper to be applicable to be applicable also to pointwise convergence of bilinear polynomial ergodic averages weighted by some other weights of arithmetic interest.
+The exact requirements for the weight are not so easy to axiomatize, but we need the weight to satisfy analogues of~\eqref{lambda-approx}--\eqref{imp}, as well as a suitable ``local-to-global'' factorization over the primes to be able to pass to the adeles.
+In particular, we expect the methods to be applicable to ergodic averages weighted by the divisor function $\tau$, but we will not pursue this problem here. \end{remark}